Ghaarp/TheSumGame/README.md

 [Current application link](https://ghaarp.github.io/TheSumGame/ "TheSumGame").

 ### Overall
 TheSumGame - easy game application, made to learn basics of React and Node.js development.
 In this game, you need to guess 3 of 9 cells with maximal numbers.
 The sum of cells you guessed is your score.
-Application has a high-scores page, where you can see everyone's scores and you own scores only.
+Application has a high-scores page, where you can see everyone's scores and your own scores only.

 ### How to start
 [This is actual link](https://ghaarp.github.io/TheSumGame/ "TheSumGame") to GitHub pages with a game client.
 You need to register or login to start the game.